KevinHanson/kevinhanson.github.io/index.md

 Take a moment to change the code further such as changing the abreviated variable name kmh to kilometersperhour or cat in line 1 and 3 to see what happens.

+Once you have completed the lesson please reset the code back to have the word speed spelled sped in line 3 and the variable milesperhour spelled milesperour in line 3 for the next participant.